bini25/https-gitlab.com-mitikubeniyam25-my-coding-challenge/Developer Challenge README.md

 For this homework challenge, you can choose between completing #1 or #2

-    1. Write a program/script that does the following:
-            - Given an integer n as input, return a list containing n repeated n times.
+    1. Write a code that prints all combinations of positive integers in increasing order that sum to a given positive number:
-            (For example, the program would take 8 and turn it into [8,8,8,8,8,8,8,8].
+            (For example, the program would take an input of and prints out:
+            [1 1 1 1 1]
+            [1 1 1 2]
+            [1 1 3]
+            [1 2 2]
+            [1 4]
+            [2 3]
+            [5]
             The elements need to be integers, not strings.
             If the language you choose has a built-in function that accomplishes this task, try to avoid using it.
             Additionally, n cannot equal 0 for the sake of this challenge ;))